jlangch/venice/README.md

 having a safe and powerful expression language that can be used to implement configurable extension points and rules for applications.

-Venice supports macros, comes with Java interoperability a configurable sandbox.
+Venice supports macros, comes with Java interoperability, and with a configurable sandbox.

 Because Venice does not depend on any libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.